Stroke – Acupuncture treatment

 Smoking

 Smoking is one of the causes of stroke and has a devastating effect not only on the health of the smoker but also on anyone who inhales its toxic fumes.
-Cigarettes contain high levels of cadmium that cause the blood to clot the activity of cells, blocking blood flow and damaging the blood vessels in the brain.
+Cigarettes contain high levels of cadmium that cause the blood to clot and inhibit the activity of cells, blocking blood flow and damaging the blood vessels in the brain.

 Excessive alcohol consumption